BruceEckel/functional_error_handling/Slides.md

 ### Error Handling

 - Different approaches made it hard to compose
-- Numerous attempts, usually global solutions with race conditions
+- Usually global solutions with race conditions
 - The domain of the OS or the language?

 ---
 ### Exceptions

-- Standardized error handling
+- Standard way to report errors
-- In the language domain
+- In the language domain: closer to the problem
 - Unifies error reporting and recovery
 - Errors can't be ignored